jasonliu2050/transiction_fraud/README.md

 Date: 2020.03.15
 -----
 ## Introduction
 The financial services industry and the industries that involve financial transactions are suffering from fraud-related losses and damages.
 Using machine learning (ML) approach to fraud detection has many advantages, such as real-time processing, automatic detection of possible fraud scenarios, and could find hidden and implicit correlations in dataset.
-In this project, we use lightDBM machine learning model, after doing dataset preprocessing. feature engineering, trainning and validation, we could reach auc score 0.96.
+In this project, we use lightDBM machine learning model, after doing dataset preprocessing. feature engineering, training and validation, we could reach AUC score 0.96.
-### Main findings TODO
+### Main finding
 The problem we need to solve is to classify transactions.
-The goal is to determine which transaction will be a fraud.
+The goal is to determine a fraud transaction.
+The target variables:  isFraud (TRUE, FALSE), the type of learning is  supervised learning, it is a classification problem.
+We use lightDBM machine learning algorithm.
+Since our dataset is highly imbalanced and with many missing values(NaN), we spent 80% of time to do the dataset preprocessing and feature engineering.
+20% of time to select algorithm and parameters.

-### Other findings TODO
+### Other finding
 Some features were more complexed to handle because they had hidden values making it impossible to determine what exactly they were.

 ### System Pipline